Code reviews – essential for effective, secure software

 - Security risks: If reviewing older systems, dead code could be the result of someone hacking the system.
 Finding these before they can cause any harm can give you a chance to fix any problems, such as bugs or stolen information, before anything malicious occurs.

-Software rot can also cause problems, which simple code reviews should be able to pick up, updated or removed.
+Software rot can also cause problems, which simple code reviews should be pick up.
 Older code may be more vulnerable to new threats, so nothing should be overlooked.

 Improved quality & security